thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/basic.md

 For example, to **allow clients to publish or subscribe to all topics** that begin with **city/**, an authorization rule should be created with the value **city/.***.

-For the Basic type authorization is configured through the **pubAuthRulePatterns** and **subAuthRulePatterns** of the corresponding MQTT client credentials.
+For the Basic type, authorization is configured through the **pubAuthRulePatterns** and **subAuthRulePatterns** of the corresponding MQTT client credentials.
 Therefore, for each Basic MQTT client credential, you can configure the authorization rules for the topics that these clients can access.

 The **pubAuthRulePatterns** and **subAuthRulePatterns** are based on regular expression syntax.
 For example,